2022-cs244/2022-cs244.github.io/documentation/router-requirements.md

 * Responding to ICMP echo requests
 * Generating ICMP host unreachable packets
 * Handling corrupted or otherwise incorrect IP packets
+* Handling all packets addressed directly to the router
+* Support static routing table entries

+### Dynamic Router Requirements

-* Building the forwarding table via a dynamic routing protocol (PWOSPF)
+* Building the forwarding table via a dynamic routing protocol [PWOSPF](({{ site.baseurl }}/documentation/pwospf))
 * Support static routing table entries in addition to the routes computed by PWOSPF
-* Handling all packets addressed directly to the router

 # You Decide

-* Responding to ARP requests is actually fairly straight forward to express in P4.
+* Responding to ARP requests is fairly straight forward to express in P4.
 You can decide whether you want to implement ARP responding in the control-plane or the data-plane.

 # Hints and Tips